Have you ever caught fireflies on a warm summer night?

 When I was a kid we used to call them "lightning bugs."
 I was always fascinated by how they would shine and glow against the sky, and loved releasing them back into the night.

-So in this tutorial, I'll show you how to create your own fireflies scene, using photo manipulation techniques and amazing tools in Adobe Photoshop.
+So in this tutorial, I'll show you how to create your own firefly effect in Photoshop, using photo manipulation techniques and amazing tools in Adobe Photoshop.
+This firefly overlay then can be applied to a whole host of other images you want to try it out on.

 The following assets were used in the production of this tutorial: